Maspital/socbed-caldera/README.md

 attackconsole > run
 ```
 This attack will take up to 30 minutes.
-Afterwards, the logs collected by the Log Server will be automatically extracted to the path defined in the attack options, resulting in two log files, `winlogbeat.jsonl` and `syslog.jsonl`
+Afterwards, the logs collected by the Log Server will be automatically extracted to the path defined in the attack options, resulting in two log files, `winlogbeat.jsonl` and `syslog.jsonl`.
 The former is then checked for certain success indicators for each attack, followed by a summary of the entire attack chain.

-You can monitor the attack process in greater detail by using CALDERA's web-interface, which you can access via http://192.168.56.31:8888/.
+You can monitor the attack process in greater detail by using CALDERA's web-interface, which you can access via http://192.168.56.31:8888/ (login: breach/breach).
 This is also the place where you can manually execute attacks or modify parts of them; for more information refere to [CALDERA's documentation](https://caldera.readthedocs.io/en/3.0.0/).

 If you want to evaluate previously created log files again, you can do so using the script provided in `src/attacks/caldera_tools/caldera_eval_standalone.py`.
 ```sh